Cambridgeshire County Football League

-The Cambridgeshire County Football League, currently styled as the Cambridgeshire Fire Places Cambridgeshire County League for sponsorship purposes, is a football competition covering Cambridgeshire and western parts of Suffolk, Norfolk and northwestern parts of Essex in England.
-It has a total of 16 divisions, headed by the Premier Division.
+The Cambridgeshire County Football League, currently styled as the Adcock Cambridgeshire County League for sponsorship purposes, is a football league competition covering Cambridgeshire and western parts of Suffolk, Norfolk and northwestern parts of Essex in England.
+It has a total of 18 divisions, headed by the Premier Division.
 The Premier Division sits at step 7 (or level 11) of the National League System.
 Below the Premier Division lies the Senior A Division and Senior B Division.
 Below those two leagues, the structure splits into two parallel ladders of five divisions each.
-The Premier Division champions may apply for promotion to the Eastern Counties League Division One, the United Counties League or the Spartan South Midlands League but few take up the offer.
+The Premier Division champions may apply for promotion to the Eastern Counties League Division One, the United Counties League Division One or the Spartan South Midlands League but few take up the offer.

 For instance, at the end of the 2021–22 season, Great Shelford, traditionally one of the stronger sides in the league, were the Premier Division champions, but did not apply for promotion.
-However, Eaton Socon FC who finished fourth in the same season, were successful in their application to join the SSMFL Division One as they were the only club with the correct ground grading required for step 6 football.
+However, Eaton Socon FC, who finished fourth in the same season, were successful in their application to join the SSMFL Division One as they were the only club with the correct ground grading required for step 6 football.

-Member clubs 2022–23
+Member clubs 2025–26

-The constitution for season 2022-2023 is as follows:
+The constitution for season 2025-2026 is as follows: